Brunnian exotic surface links in the 4-ball: An exotic pair of disk links

 \begin{lemma} The knot complement $S^3 \sm K$ has a hyperbolic structure with trivial isometry group. \end{lemma}

 \begin{proof} This is verified using SnapPy \cite{snappy} and Sage \cite{sagemath}; see Appendix~\ref{appendixa} for additional documentation regarding this calculation. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:base-case}] To distinguish $\BD(D_1)$ and $\BD(D_2)$, we will examine the simple closed curve $\gamma \subseteq S^3 \sm K$ shown in Figure~\ref{fig:initial-disks}(c).
 This curve is redrawn in the exteriors of $\BD(D_1)$ and $\BD(D_2)$ in Figure~\ref{fig:BD-exteriors}.
-It is easy to see that $\gamma$ bounds a smooth disk in the exterior of $\BD(D_2)$, since it bounds an obvious disk in the diagram from Figure~\ref{fig:BD-exteriors}(b) that only intersects the 2-handle attaching circle (and not the 1-handle curve).
+The curve $\gamma$ bounds a smooth disk in the exterior of $\BD(D_2)$, since it bounds an obvious disk in the diagram from Figure~\ref{fig:BD-exteriors}(b) that only intersects the 2-handle attaching circle (and not the 1-handle curve).

 On the other hand, we claim that $\gamma$ does not bound a smoothly embedded disk in the exterior of $\BD(D_1)$.
-To prove this, we begin by attaching three additional $-1$-framed 2-handles to the exterior of $\BD(D_1)$ as shown in Figure~\ref{fig:add-handles}, yielding a larger 4-manifold $W$.
+To prove this, we begin by eliminating the 1-handles in the exterior of $BD(D_1)$ by attaching three additional $-1$-framed 2-handles along meridians to the dotted 1-handle curves as shown in Figure~\ref{fig:add-handles}, yielding a larger 4-manifold $W$.
 Note that, if $\gamma$ were to bound a smoothly embedded disk in the exterior of $\BD(D_1)$, then this disk could be capped off with the core of the $-1$-framed 2-handle attached along $\gamma$ to produce a smoothly embedded 2-sphere of square $-1$ in $W$.
 We will show that no such 2-sphere can exist.
 After simplifying the handle diagram (Figures~\ref{fig:add-handles}-\ref{fig:BDhandles}), we see that the resulting 4-manifold $W$ is obtained from $B^4$ by attaching a single $-1$-framed 2-handle along a knot $J \subseteq S^3$.
 In Figure~\ref{fig:add-handles}(f), the knot $J$ has been drawn as a Legendrian knot with Thurston-Bennequin number $tb=0$.
-(The Thurston-Bennequin number is computed from a Legendrian knot diagram as the diagram's writhe less the number of right cusps.)
+(The Thurston-Bennequin number is computed from a Legendrian knot diagram as the diagram's writhe minus the number of right cusps.)
 Since the 2-handle is attached with framing $-1= tb-1$, $W$ admits a Stein structure \cite{yasha:stein}.
 By \cite{lisca-matic}, it follows that $W$ cannot contain any smoothly embedded 2-sphere of square $-1$.
 It follows that $\gamma$ cannot bound a smoothly embedded disk in the exterior of $\BD(D_1)$.